vincentntang/vincentntang.com/content/posts/20221022-tadhacks-hackathon/index.md

 - Someone shilled their startup at our hackathon pitches.
 None of us had time to validate or catch it
 - Everyone wants you to help them.
 Go lock yourself in a room and make yourself less available else you won't ever get anything done on time
 - Our photographer got robbed.
 Someone came in with the intent of robbing something, never leave your gear unattended!
+- Hackathoners can be hardcore, one dude brought a triple monitor setup for his laptop
+- Don't forget about accessibility.
+We had a deaf attendee and didn't have a way to really help him...

 Volunteer Logistics